Philosophy is the investigation of fundamental issues

 Philosophic Method

-- An argument is a piece of reasoning, from premises to a conclusion.
+- An argument is an instance of reasoning, from premises to a conclusion.

 - View Arguments

-- The analysis of arguments has become very sophisticated since 1900, with an emphasis on clarity and precision, a better understanding of language, and the development of formal logic, probability theory, and decision theory.
+- Founded by Aristotle, Logic has become more and more sophisticated over the centuries, with an emphasis on clarity and precision, a better understanding of language, and the development of formal methods.

 Philosophic Mindset

-- The disposition to believe based on rational argument
+- The disposition to believe based on the evidence and arguments;

-- The philosophic mindset is the first of these, Skepticism.
+- The philosophic mindset is the first of these.

 - View Skepticism